Internship Program

 Academic credit is granted through academic departments and graduate groups.
 The ICC advising staff can assist you in identifying internship opportunities and provide information about academic credit.

 Internship courses (092, 192, & 292) are available for credit on a variable-unit and Passed/Not Passed (P/NP) grading basis.
 For most students, a maximum of 12 units of P/NP courses may be counted toward the 180-unit minimum needed for graduation.
 To qualify for the 192 course, students must have acquired 84 units of credit.
 All credited internships require approval and sponsorship by a faculty member from an appropriate discipline.
-Arrangements may be made through the department of the sponsoring faculty member and facilitated by the Internship & Career Center Staff.
+Arrangements may be made through the department of the sponsoring faculty member and facilitated by Career Center Staff.